-The new CD I have been working on, Early Scottish Ragtime, (Fellside Records), has been produced and officially released on the 27th Jul 2016y.
-This is an interesting project (a CD and an article to follow) which will draw attention to American tunes in British popular/traditional dance tune books in the eighteenth and nineteenth centuries.
+The new CD I have been working on, Early Scottish Ragtime, (Fellside Records), was officially released on the 27th July 2016.
+This is an interesting project (a CD, insert and internet notes and an article to follow) which will draw attention to American tunes in British popular/traditional dance tune books in the eighteenth and nineteenth centuries.
 Details and extracts from the CD are at http://www.fellside.com/shop/fe-cd/early-scottish-ragtime/ .
-Presentations on the project will be given at the Whitby Festival, the Hartlepool Festival in 2016 (both session were a hoot) and a more formal paper will be given at a conference on aspects of ragtime at Huddersfield University in the summer of 2017.
+Presentations on the project were given with Sandra Kerr at the Whitby Festival and the Hartlepool Festival in 2016 (both session were a hoot) and a more formal paper will be given at a conference on aspects of ragtime at Huddersfield University in May 2017.

 2015-16 was a busy time in addition to the recording project and getting projects finished.
 I contributed to a symposium at King's College, London (a part of their Music in London 1800-1850 project) in March (which was extremely interesting) and to another at Notre Dame University in June.
-I made a contribution to the English Fiddle Symposium at the end of April 2015 at The Sage, Gateshead, I helped organise the Traditional Song Forum meeting in Newcastle on the 9th May, and had a trip to Italy, also in May.
+I made a contribution to the English Fiddle Symposium at the end of April 2015 at The Sage, Gateshead, I helped organise the Traditional Song Forum meeting in Newcastle on the 9th May 2016, and had a trip to Italy, also in May.
 I did a mini-tour with Dearman, Gammon and Harrison and in August our regular performances at Whitby Folk Week.
 In October I went down to Leeds University to a research seminar and to see old friends and colleagues.